nanogiants/nanogiants-docs/docs/backend/basic-guidelines.md

   - Database interactions.
   - Service communication.

-### Best Practices:
+### Best Practices

+- **Clear and Isolated Tests:**

-- Write clear, concise, and isolated tests.
+  - Write tests that are clear, concise, and isolated.
-- Follow the AAA (Arrange, Act, Assert) pattern.
+  - Follow the AAA (Arrange, Act, Assert) pattern for readability and structure.
-- Use mocks and stubs where appropriate to isolate dependencies.
+  - Use mocks and stubs judiciously to isolate dependencies.

+- **Coverage and Prioritization:**

+  - Aim for a minimum test coverage of 80% to ensure adequate code validation.
-- Ensure high code coverage, but prioritize meaningful tests over coverage metrics.
+  - Prioritize meaningful tests over achieving high coverage metrics alone.

+- **Automation and Integration:**

-- Automate tests to run on every commit using CI/CD pipelines.
+  - Automate tests to execute on every commit using CI/CD pipelines.
+  - Ensure tests are fast-running (Fast), independent of external factors (Isolated), repeatable in any environment (Repeatable), self-validating without manual intervention (Self-Validating), and written in a timely manner (Timely) to maximize their effectiveness. ([See: FIRST principles](https://medium.com/@tasdikrahman/f-i-r-s-t-principles-of-testing-1a497acda8d6))

+- **Exclusions and Considerations:**
+  - Define exclusions for test coverage, such as test utilities (e.g., factories), and avoid testing aspects like test code itself or aspects difficult to unit test effectively.

 **[back to top](#table-of-contents)**